Sylig/Main/README.md

 ## I am Simona Ligorio

 I am a keen student of Full Stack Web Development.
-Thanks to the CoGrammar and HyperionDev bootcamp, I am enjoying working on HTML, CSS, Javascript and React.
+Thanks to the CoGrammar and HyperionDev bootcamp, I am enjoying working on Frontend and Backend projects.

+For the Frontend I developed skills in:
+- HtML
+- CSS
+- Javascript and Js Libraries
+- React.js

+For the Backend I developed skills in:
+- Atlas
+- Mongoose
+- MongoDB
+- Postman
+- Express

-You can see some of my works in this repository which will be updated in due course.
+You can see some of my works in this repository which will be kept updated in due course.

 How to reach me - email address: Simonaligorio@icloud.com